 A: Each new week of the excavation begins on a Saturday afternoon.
 As such, we strongly recommend that you plan your arrival in Israel for the Friday morning before your scheduled Saturday start date.
 This affords you some time to adjust to any time zone changes, settle in, and ensures that you will be able to meet the Saturday bus before it departs for the excavation.

 In Israel, from sundown Friday until Saturday evening, the country rests for Shabbat.
-As such, from late afternoon on Friday until sun down Saturday night, travel around Israel can be difficult.
+So from late afternoon on Friday until sun down Saturday night, travel around Israel can be difficult.
 Many public transport services do not operate on Saturday.
-However if you do arrive during Shabbat, taxis still run from the airport to major city centres.
+However if you do arrive during Shabbat, taxi’s still run from the airport to major city centres.

 Q: Do you have a shuttle service to the airport?
 Can someone pick me up from the airport?